MP-Gadget/pmesh/README.md

 This readme file is minimal.
 We shall expand it.

+Refer to http://rainwoodman.github.io/pypm for a full API reference.

 The `pypm` package provides a general purpose particle mesh solver in Python, under the module `pypm.particlemesh`.
 `pypm` requires `mpi4py`.